Close

 Our Tor Essentials line was created to give readers new editions of science fiction and fantasy titles that have stood the test of time, and to bring back ones current SFF fans might have missed out on in the past.
 Check out every Tor Essentials title coming out in 2023 here!

-Placeholder of -47King Rat by China Mieville
+opens in a new windowPlace holder of - 16King Rat by China Mieville

 Something is stirring in London’s dark, stamping out its territory in brickdust and blood.
 Something has murdered Saul Garamond’s father, and left Saul to pay for the crime.
 But a shadow from the urban waste breaks into Saul’s prison cell and leads him to freedom: a shadow called King Rat.
 King Rat reveals to Saul his own royal heritage, a heritage that opens a new world for him, the world below London’s streets.
 With drum-and-bass pounding the backstreets, Saul must confront the forces that would use him, the ones that would destroy him, and those that have shaped his own bizarre identity.
 Now with a new introduction by Tim Maughan, author of Infinite Detail.